figsoda/pactorio/README.md

 The latest precompiled binaries are available on [github](https://github.com/figsoda/pactorio/releases/latest).

 Alternatively you can install pactorio from [crates.io][Crate] with cargo.
-This requires the nightly toolchain of [Rust](https://www.rust-lang.org/tools/install).
+This requires the nightly toolchain of [Rust].

 ```shell
 cargo +nightly install pactorio